Vincent Fovargue: Life

 The two men retyped the message and passed it to Collins the following day.
 Meanwhile, Fovargue had been sent to England where he adopted the alias of Richard Staunton.
 Fovargue had in fact been sent to England by Intelligence Corps Colonel Ormonde Winter to infiltrate the IRA in Britain.

-Sean Kavanagh, a Kilkenny IRA man, claimed that Fovargue was put in a cell with him in Kilmainham in 1921 in order to try to extract information from him.
+Sean Kavanagh, a Kilkenny IRA man, claimed that Fovargue was put in a cell with him in Kilmainham Gaol in 1921 in order to try to extract information from him.

 Assassination

 On 2 April 1921, a boy walking on the golf links of the Ashford Manor Golf Club in Ashford, Middlesex discovered the body of Fovargue, who had been shot through the chest.
 Discovered near the corpse was a small piece of paper on which had been scribbled in blue pencil the words "Let spies and traitors beware – IRA".

 In popular culture

 In the Neil Jordan film Michael Collins, Fovargue's assassination is depicted onscreen.
 Fovargue is tracked down while working out at the golf course, allowed to say the Act of Contrition, and then fatally shot by Liam Tobin (Brendan Gleeson).